Caltrain:

 ➢ High-contrast text is accessible and readable

-Goal: Show riders the next stop, as well as other stops in more detail so they can plan accordingly.
+goal: Show riders the next stop, as well as other stops in more detail so they can plan accordingly.

 ➢ Stops include delays and arrival times